Starting college in the fall? How will you pay for college? Don’t forget to take your most important personal document with you: your budget.

 • Fun money (movies, concerts, etc.)

-Anne Barton, AFC, is regional director for business development for the National Student Loan Program (nslp.org).
+Written by Anne Barton, AFC, regional director for business development for the National Student Loan Program (nslp.org).